 School district students and staff have the right to learn and work in an environment that is tobacco free.
 School policy is violated by any individual's use of tobacco, tobacco-related devices, or carrying or using activated electronic delivery devices in a public school, on school grounds, in any school-owned vehicles, or at any school events or activities.
-Students may not possess any type of tobacco, tobacco-related devices, or electronic delivery devices in a public school, on school grounds, in any school-owned vehicles, or at any school events or activities.
+Students may not possess any type of tobacco, tobacco-related devices, or electronic delivery devices in a public school grounds, in any school-owned vehicles, or electronic delivery devices in a public school grounds, in any school-owned vehicles, or at any school events or activities.
 Any student who violates this policy is subject to school district discipline.
-For detailed information on the school district's "Tobacco-Free Environment; Possession and Use of Tobacco, Tobacco-Related Devices, and Electronic Delivery Devices; Vaping Awareness and Prevention Instruction" policy 419 on the school district website located at Wabasha-kellogg.k12.mn.us, under District, School Board, Policies.
-Contact the Principal or Assistant Principal if you have questions or wish to report violations.